-- It reads the stringified object reference for the Hello object from the Hello.ref file. - It converts the stringified object reference into an object reference. - It calls the remote Hello::getGreeting() operation by invoking on the object reference.
-This causes a connection to be established with the server and the remote invocation to be performed. - When you are finished, terminate all processes.
-Shut down the server by typing ctrl-c in the window where it is - running.
+- It reads the stringified object reference for the Hello object from the Hello.ref file. - It converts the stringified object reference into an object reference.

+- It calls the remote Hello::getGreeting() operation by invoking on the object reference.
+This causes a connection to be established with the server and the remote invocation to be performed. - 5.
+When you are finished, terminate all processes.
-6. Stop the Orbix services (if they are running).

-'''

-From a DOS prompt in Windows, or \mathtt{xterm} in UNIX, enter:
+Shut down the server by typing ctrl-c in the window where it is running. - 6.
+Stop the Orbix services (if they are running).
+From a DOS prompt in Windows, or xterm in UNIX, enter:

-'''

-'''

-stop_domain-name_services

-'''
+stop domain-name services

 The passing of the object reference from the server to the client in this way is suitable only for simple demonstrations.
-Realistic server applications use the CORBA naming service to export their object references instead (see Chapter 17).
+Realistic server applications use the CORBA naming service to export their object references instead.